 On most large cruise liners, the majority of staff and crew are not American.
 “On any given contract, you’re working with about 64 nationalities,” says Kat, who spent three years working for a major cruise line.
 There are a number of possible drivers behind this statistic, but one is that cruise ship employees work really long hours and almost never get a day off, which isn’t particularly appealing to Americans used to a 40-hour workweek and relaxing on weekends.
 “On my worst contract, I was working close to 300 hours a month,” Kat says.
 “Yeah, you might be in beautiful places, but you’re so tired sometimes you don’t even want to go out and explore.
 A lot of times they won’t even hire Americans because the rate of people quitting is so high.”

 Americans are also more expensive to employ, even if they do the same work as their counterparts from developing countries.
 Sam, who worked on Princess Cruises for two years, says her monthly salary of $1100 was higher than that of her Filipino boss.
-According to Sam, the official reason the ship gave was that the dollar is worth more to people from developing countries than it is to Americans, justifying the lower salary.
+According to Sam, the official reason the ship gave was that the dollar is worth more to people from developing countries than it is to Americans.

 It’s rare for pirates to take on a massive cruise ship, but it can happen, and if it does, the crew is prepared.
 Nolan, who worked for both Princess Cruises and Oceania Cruises, says he was trained to get all guests away from windows and spray the intruders with giant water cannons.

 “Our ship can totally outrun their little dinghies,” he says.
 “We could spray them with water and they’d be helpless.”
 Other ships may be equipped with Long Range Acoustic Devices that emit loud, painful noises to deter attacks.
 That’s how a luxury cruise liner escaped a pirate attack off the coast of Africa in 2005.

 3. Want to lose weight?
 Work on a cruise liner.